 Time Frame: Baseline, Day 1 of each treatment cycle up to 30 days after last dose (up to approximately 55 months) (Cycle length = 21 days)

 The EORTC QLQ-LC13 module incorporates one multiple item scale to assess dyspnea and a series of single items assessing pain, coughing, sore mouth, dysphagia, peripheral neuropathy, alopecia, and hemoptysis.
-The EORTC QLQ-LC13 is scored according to the EORTC scoring manual (Fayers et al. 2001).
+The EORTC QLQ-LC13 was scored according to the EORTC scoring manual (Fayers et al. 2001).
 All EORTC scales and single-item measures are linearly transformed so that each score has a range of 0-100.
 A high score for a functional/global health status scale represents a high or healthy level of functioning/HRQoL (Health-Related Quality of Life); however, a high score for a symptom scale or item represents a high level of symptomatology or problems.
-A≥10-point change in the symptoms subscale score is perceived by participants as clinically significant (Osoba et al. 1998).
+A≥10-point change in the symptoms subscale score was perceived by participants as clinically significant (Osoba et al. 1998).
+A positive change from baseline indicates improvement and negative change from baseline indicated worsening.

 Baseline, Day 1 of each treatment cycle up to 30 days after last dose (up to approximately 55 months) (Cycle length = 21 days)